 - With redeemable debenture, the company has to make provisions for repayment on the specified date, even during periods of financial strain on the company.

 - Debenture put a permanent burden on the earnings of a company.
-Therefore, there is a greater risk when earnings of the company fluctuate.
+Therefore, there is a greater risk when the earnings of the company fluctuate.

 Types of Debenture